-The SSI was also involved in planning and co-organising the People's Forum on BRICS, a coming together of people's movements from various countries.
-The People's Forum discussed, among other issues, free trade, the Syrian conflict and role of BRICS, social justice, food sovereignty and security, natural resources, access to clean energy, the New Development Bank, and the situation of minorities, especially in the present context where the space for pluralist dialogue is substantially shrinking.
+The SSI was also involved in planning and co-organising the People's Forum on BRICS, a coming together of people's organisations from various countries.
+The People's Forum discussed, among other issues, free trade, and role of BRICS, social justice, food sovereignty and security, natural resources, access to clean energy, the New Development Bank, and the situation of minorities, especially in the present context where the space for pluralist dialogue is substantially shrinking.